exonum/exonum/CONTRIBUTING.md

 - Don't use `_` in public APIs, instead use full variable names and `#[allow(unused_variables)]`.

-  Public method should be documented, but meaningful parameter names are also helpful for better understanding.
+  Public APIs should be documented, but meaningful parameter names are also helpful for better understanding.

 - Use [Rust 2018 edition].

   - Avoid `extern crate` unless it is required.

-  - Avoid `mod.rs` files, simply use directories for nested modules.
+  - Use [anonymous lifetime].

 - Prefer [nested imports] whenever possible.